BrandonHo2002/wireshark-network-analysis/README.md

 ### Observation

-While capturing traffic in Wireshark, I visited Github using a web browser and filtered for TCP traffic.
-I observed the TCP three-way handshake consisting of SYN, SYN-ACK, and ACK packets between the client and the destination server.
+While capturing traffic in Wireshark, I visited GitHub using a web browser and filtered for TCP traffic.
+I observed a TCP three-way handshake consisting of SYN, SYN-ACK, and ACK packets between my computer and a GitHub server.

-One observed connection used the following values:
-- Source IP: 192.168.x.x
-- Destination IP: 140.82.x.x
+The connection used destination port 443 (HTTPS), indicating that the browser was preparing to establish a secure web connection.
+After the handshake completed, TLS handshake packets were observed on the same connection.

 ### Screenshot